What is Operational Expenditure?

 What is Operational Expenditure (OpEx)?

-Operational Expenditure (OpEx) refers to the ongoing costs required for the day-to-day functioning of a business, including maintenance, utilities, and salaries.
+Operational Expenditure (OpEx) refers to the ongoing costs required for the daily functioning of a business, such as maintenance, utilities, and salaries.

 How can companies reduce their OpEx?

-Companies can reduce OpEx by implementing automation, utilizing energy-efficient technologies, outsourcing non-core activities, and conducting preventive maintenance.
+Companies can reduce OpEx by implementing automation, improving energy efficiency, outsourcing non-core activities, and encouraging remote work.

 Is OpEx the same as capital expenditure (CapEx)?

-No, OpEx covers recurring operational costs, while CapEx involves one-time investments in physical assets or infrastructure.
+No, OpEx covers recurring operational costs, while CapEx involves one-time investments in assets like equipment and infrastructure.

 Want to learn more about how Lightyear can help you?